 - Sometimes, a regular schedule of plating can be enough to solve the problem.
 Depending on how allergic you are, plating may prevent irritation for a few weeks, six months, or more, or not at all.

 - There are also anti-allergic coatings that can be added to jewelry to help alleviate reactions.
 They have mixed reviews, and, like plating, the coatings wear off over time.
 But, they can be enough to make jewelry wearable for some when plating alone fails.
+Clear nail polish is also very similar to these coatings, and you can definitely give that a try first if you have it on hand.
+Build up a few layers to insulate your skin from the metal.

 - Sometimes, the only solution is to change to a ring made of a different metal that you aren’t allergic to.
 You can look at this as an opportunity to upgrade or try a new design.
 We do custom jewelry design, and one of our favorite projects is to take the raw materials (gold, diamonds, gemstones, etc.) from a client’s existing ring and use them to make a new and exciting creation.
 We can reuse the diamonds and gemstones and give credit for the metal that’s causing the allergic reaction while making the new ring out of a completely different metal.